mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') should never themselves use [IFurnishingModelEdit](#T-ParquetClassLibrary-Parquets-IFurnishingModelEdit 'ParquetClassLibrary.Parquets.IFurnishingModelEdit').
+IFurnishingModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-Entry'></a>
 ### Entry `property`